LLM Interface

 Lizard who?

 Lizard who?
-Lizard you wonder, there's a gecko at your door!
+Lizard be a joke if I wasn't at your door!

 > The crowd laughs politely.